EE2dev/sequence-explorer/README.md

 E.g. original file: `my_sankey_file.csv`--> `my_sankey_file_paths.csv`.
 Please note that
 * the value of the starting path determines the number of particles.
 * in case you have nodes with more than one link going out, then the particles are randomly assigned to one of the next links.
-It follows a random distribution weigthed by the values of each link.
+It follows a random distribution weighted by the values of each link.
 I.e. the higher the value of a particular link the more likely the particles will flow through that link.
 * paths which are selected (meaning particles are flowing) prevents other mouse events from firing.
 To continue with interactive responses of sequence explorer all paths must be deselected.